chetanc97/deep-hindi-rap/README.md

 *Increase data corpus to a large one .

 ### Credits for Poems
-All credits for refering sample poems for building model which raps . https://www.rapflowlyrics.com/2017/10/hindi-rap-lyrics-asli-kala.html https://www.rapflowlyrics.com/2017/03/hindi-rap-lyrics-sachapyar.html https://www.rapflowlyrics.com/2017/12/hindi-rap-lyrics-cha-rahi-he-udasi.html
+All credits for refering sample poems for building model which raps.

+https://www.rapflowlyrics.com/2017/10/hindi-rap-lyrics-asli-kala.html
+https://www.rapflowlyrics.com/2017/03/hindi-rap-lyrics-sachapyar.html
+https://www.rapflowlyrics.com/2017/12/hindi-rap-lyrics-cha-rahi-he-udasi.html